Boahan/Weather-App/README.md

 <img width="946" alt="mainpage" src="https://github.com/user-attachments/assets/c5609a91-7f74-450f-8c1a-3cd57c40e9db">

-This project is a simple weather application built using *HTML*, **CSS**, and **JavaScript**.
+This project is a weather application built using **NEXJ.JS**, **Tailwind CSS**, **Clerk** and **OpenWeatherMap API**.
 It fetches real-time weather information from the **OpenWeather API** and displays it based on the user's current location or a manually searched city.

 ## Key Features
-- **Automatic Location Detection**: When the app is loaded, it automatically requests the user's location using the **Geolocation API** and shows weather details based on it.
+- **Automatic Location Detection**: Fetches weather data using the Geolocation API based on the user’s current location.
-- **Manual Search**: Users can search for the weather information of any city in the world.
+- **Manual City Search**: Allows users to search for weather information in any city.
-- **Current Weather**: Displays details like temperature, weather conditions, wind speed, humidity, and more.
+- **Weather Details**: Displays real-time weather conditions, including temperature, wind speed, humidity, etc.
-- **Responsive Design**: The app is built to work smoothly across various devices with a responsive design.
+- **Authentication**: Integrates with Clerk for secure user sign-up and login.
+- **Triggers for Violations**: Users can set triggers for specific weather conditions (e.g., temperature thresholds, rain alerts) and receive notifications when conditions are violated.
+- **Responsive Design**: Tailwind CSS ensures a seamless user experience across devices.
-- **Toggle Units**: Users can toggle between Celsius and Fahrenheit for temperature display.
+- **Toggle Units**: Easily switch between Celsius and Fahrenheit for temperature display.

 ## Functionalities

 ### For Users:
-- **Location-based Weather**: On load, the app requests access to the user's location and fetches weather details accordingly.
-If denied, users can manually search for their city's weather.
+- **Location-based Weather**: Automatically fetches and displays weather information for the user's current location upon app load.
-- **City Search**: Allows users to search for weather in any city around the world.
+- **City Search**: Users can manually search for and view weather data for any city globally.
-- **Weather Details**: Displays the current temperature, weather condition, humidity, wind speed, and other relevant data.
+- **Trigger Alerts**: Users can set custom weather triggers (e.g., temperature thresholds) and receive alerts when conditions are met.
+- **User Authentication**: Secured login and sign-up functionality powered by Clerk.
-- **Toggle Units**: Easily switch between Celsius and Fahrenheit temperature units.
+- **Unit Toggle**: Easily switch between Celsius and Fahrenheit temperature units.

 ## Snapshots